pulla2908/docker-mssql-server-windows-developer-fti/README.md

 SA_PASSWORD (mandatory)
 ```
 When creating a container a password needs to be provided.
 The password must be strong and full-fill sql server **password policy** (e.g. a GUID ;-) ).
 Regarding password policy have a look at [Password Policy](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-2017)

+All samples here use following valid default password: **Password123**

 ```
 ATTACH_DBS (optional)
 ```